NaruSudarshan/prou_assignment/README.md

 Here is a visual tour of how the application works:

 ### 1. Authentication
-Secure login and signup pages for Managers and Employees.
+Secure login and signup pages.
+> **Note**: Employees cannot sign up themselves.
+They must be added by a Manager first.
+Once added, they can log in using their email and the default password (`123456`), which they should change immediately.

 | Sign In | Sign Up |
 | :---: | :---: |